roti-d/100-days-of-code/log.md

 **Thoughts:**
 - Need to do a better job at keeping this journel and instead of writing it the day after.
 I will try to write this every nighit.
 - Need to put in more time in reviewing AWS, feel like I have forgotten all the previous topics.

+### Day 17: July 21, 2022 (Thurs)

+**Today's Progress**:
+- Finished AWS security related videos.
+- Started day 28 of 100 days of code, which uses Tkinter to build a pomodoro.
+Didn't watch any of the initial promopt and was struggling quite a bit as I couldn't get the counter to work in Tkinter.
+The counter works fine just as a function itself, but not able to update the label accordingly.

+**What I learned**:
+- Python:
+  - More practice with Tkinter.
+  - Learned about mainloop() and after()..still not very clear though

+- AWS:
+  -

+**Thoughts:**
+- Took it a bit easy last ngiht to spend some time with DJ, so didn't study too much.
+Also worked a bit more, need to find more time and be more focus.
+Also started re-watching Jim Kwik's focus course.
+I have been listening to Brain.fm when working, seems like it helped with my focus.

+### Day 18: July 22, 2022 (Fri)

+**Today's Progress**:
+- Finished day 28 of 100 days of code, which uses Tkinter to build a pomodoro.
+Finally got the pomodoro to work without watching any promopt.
+Figured out that i need to use time.sleep() and window.update() to get the label updated.
+I thought I tried it yesterday but not sure why it didn't work.

+**What I learned**:
+- Python:
+  - More practice with Tkinter.
+  - How to get the counter working using Tkinter.

+**Thoughts:**
+- I used this morning usual study time to work so have to study in the evening.
+Not ideal but happy that I'm making some progress and more importantly showing up every day.
+- Did 3 team match calls today and had lots of back-to-back meetings so was a bit tired.
+Feeling good that I still show up for study :)